-There are many keyword research tools which are used to build both SEO and AdWords campaigns.
+There are many keyword research volume tools which are used to build both SEO and AdWords campaigns.
 The most common of these tools are Google’s Keyword Planner, Wordtracker, Moz, Ubersuggest and Wordstream.
 There are a lot of statistics on these platforms that help determine the right keywords to shortlist and add to a campaign, such as keyword difficulty or competition level, average cost per click and the most common one: average monthly searches.
-Although keyword research is largely dependent on the average monthly search volume metric, it is crucial to understand the common misconceptions to ensure it is used and viewed appropriately.
+Although keyword research is largely dependent on the keyword average monthly search volume metric, it is crucial to understand the common misconceptions to ensure it is used and viewed appropriately.

 Not 100% accurate

 By default, Google uses search data from the past 12 months for the particular location setting you have set, and divides the number of searches by 12.
-Although the seasonal nature of the keywords are taken into consideration, the months that may have less than half the search volume than other months, will not show a different statistic, as the average is the same.
+Although the seasonal nature of the keywords are taken into consideration, the months that may have less than half the keyword search volume than other months, will not show a different statistic, as the average is the same.
 Therefore, the average monthly search volume for a particular keyword should not be used to forecast campaign potential.
 Note: Keyword Planner does show search volume monthly trends for individual keywords using historic data for the last 12 months.

 Your site will only get a portion of the search share

 Even if the average monthly search volume was accurate.
 Depending on where your website ranks in the SERPS and the quality of your ad copy for AdWords or your meta description and title for SEO, you will only get a portion of the total traffic for that search query.
 It is important to remember that you are not the only option, there are 9+ other options for searchers to click on.

 Absence of broad and phrase match keyword search volume